-Dr. Epstein said to James, “Do you mind if the girls watch the video.
+Dr. Epstein asks James, “Do you mind if the girls watch the video.
 It would have to be between us.”

-James, “It won’t go any further than them one way or the other.”
+James, “It won’t go any further than them.”

 Dr. Epstein thought might be interesting to let her see it with no sound.
 To see what she picked up as visual cues for lying.
 He asks James to step in the other room first.